Irish conservation worker reportedly killed in Burkina Faso

 Burkina Faso, like much of West Africa’s Sahel region, faces a deepening security crisis as groups with links to al-Qaeda and Islamic State carry out attacks on the army and civilians, despite help from French and UN forces.

+Insurgents are believed to be holding a number of foreign hostages in Burkina Faso, Mali and Niger.

+An official at Spain’s foreign ministry said earlier on Tuesday that it was in contact with the authorities in Burkina Faso and keeping the families of the two Spaniards informed about efforts to locate them.

-The worsening violence has led to one of the world’s fastest-growing displacement crises, the United Nations warned earlier in April.
-The Sahel now hosts nearly three million refugees and people displaced inside their own country.
+The worsening violence in Burkina Faso has led to one of the world’s fastest-growing displacement crises, the United Nations warned earlier in April.
+The Sahel now hosts nearly 3 million refugees and people displaced inside their own countries. – Reuters

-The insurgents are believed to be holding a number of foreign hostages in Burkina Faso, Mali and Niger. – Reuters